See the Libraries' COVID-19 page for the latest updates on library services.

 What is the books by mail procedure?

 Requested materials will be checked out to the user, then shipped via insured carrier.
 Library staff will send prompt email messages regarding any material that cannot be located or that, because of size or condition, cannot be shipped.
-The library will include an information sheet with each shipment covering return procedures, including a return mailing label.
-If the label is lost, please return to:

 Van Pelt Circulation